SleepyPxnda/DHBW-Rapla-Delivery/README.md

 # DHBW-Rapla-Delivery

-Java Spring Backend to parse the rapla-html delivered by the DHBW Stuttgart and present it via an endpoint to subscribe it with Ical-compatible clients.
+Java Spring application to convert the rapla calendar of the DHBW into an usable .ics file.
+This code only works for one specific course "TINF19D".